openebs/lvm-localpv/design/lvm/storageclass-parameters/allowed_topologies.md

 ### Test Plan

-- Provision a volume without specifying any topology information.
+- Provision a volume without specifying any topology information and verify that volume should get provisioned.
-- Provision a volume with valid topology and immediate binding mode.
+- Provision a volume with valid topology and immediate binding mode and verify that volume should get provisioned.
-- Provision a volume with invalid topology information.
+- Provision a volume with invalid topology information and verify that volume should not get provisioned(PVC will remain pending state).
-- Provision a volume with topology information that is not available currently but it will available in near future.
+- Provision a volume with topology information that is not available currently but it will available in near future and verify that volume should get provisioned after making topology available.
-- Provision an application with valid topology and delayed binding mode.
+- Provision a volume with valid topology and delayed binding mode and verify that volume should get provisioned only after deploying application on delayed binding volume.
-- Provision a volume by specifying the topology of node where required storage is not available.
+- Provision a volume by specifying the topology of node where required storage is not available and verify that volume should not get provisioned(PVC will remains pending state).